YOUR SERVE! Red Lodge Tennis needs YOU on its team.

 The four-court facility will also be suitable for tennis camps and local USTA tournaments.
 Camps and tournaments bring people to Red Lodge who also take advantage of our restaurants, lodging, and shopping, generating income for local businesses.

-Phase II new court construction is included in the City of Red Lodge’s City Parks 5-Year Capital Improvements Plan.
-The time is right to bring this exciting new asset to our community for the benefit of our high school, residents, businesses, and visitors.
+New court construction is included in the City of Red Lodge’s City Parks 5-Year Capital Improvements Plan.
+The time is right to bring this exciting new asset to our community for the benefit of our high school, residents, businesses, and visitors

 Game, Set, Match!

 We need your support to build the new courts in Coal Miner’s Park.
-Help us create this premiere recreational asset for our community.
+Help us create this premier recreational asset for our community.

 The remaining cost will be funded through a grant from the USTA.
 The USTA offers non-competitive grants for new courts at $35,000 per court.
 The USTA will also provide free of charge, venue and design services, and assistance with administrative functions such as managing the bidding process.